HSaleem352/Bootcamp-Project1/README.md

 ## Limitations
 1. Vaccination status was not included in the study, as vaccines were not available during the predominant time frame for this cohort.
-2. Lack of additional information on drivers for inequity, such as socio-economic status, occupation, income, residence, education, and insurance status, limits insights into the root causes of disparities.
+2. Confounding variables include drivers for inequity, such as socio-economic status, occupation, income, residence, education, and insurance status, limits insights into the root causes of disparities.
 3. The study's focus on females and the United States may limit the generalizability of findings to other demographic groups or regions.
+4. The dataset only focuses on 2 conditions, breast cancer and covid-19, so there could be other factors affecting covid-19 cases.
+5. The data does not dive deeper into the history of smoking, rather generalizes if the subject smoked or not.
+6.

+## References